project-tsurugi/tsubakuro-rust/README.md

 # Tsubakuro/Rust - Rust library for Tsurugi

-Tsubakuro/Rust is a Rust library that accesses the [Tsurugi DB](https://github.com/project-tsurugi/tsurugidb).
+Tsubakuro/Rust is a Rust library that accesses the [Tsurugi](https://github.com/project-tsurugi/tsurugidb).

 C ABI format library is also provided.